 These books contain every deed ever done.

-At this Great White Throne, everything will be exposed.
+At the Great White Throne all is exposed.
 Nothing will remain hidden.
-Every person who rejected the work of Christ on the cross is judged by the deeds they did and the merit they manufactured.
+Every person who rejected Christ, will be judged by their own deeds - the merits they mustered.

-Realize, there're four judgments in Scripture...
+Realize, the four judgments in Scripture...
 First, is the cross.
-On Mount Calvary, in the person of Jesus, God judged the sin of the world.
-The punishment due my sin - in fact, all sin - was taken out on Jesus.
-He bore our judgment so God could forgive us.
+On Calvary, in the person of Jesus, God judged our sin.
+The punishment due us, was taken out on Jesus.
+He bore our judgment, so God could forgive us.
 When you trust in Jesus your sin is judged forever.

-Second, is the judgement seat of Christ.
-It's mentioned in 1 Corinthians 3.
-At issue is not our sin, but service.
-Here a believer's work is judged to see what reward they'll receive.
-Our motivation is tested.
+Second, is the judgment seat (or bema seat) of Christ.
+In 1 Corinthians 3 the issue is not our sin, but our service.
+The believer's works are judged to see what reward we'll receive.
+Our motivation gets tested.
 Good deeds, done out of love for God, will be valued as gold and silver, but service done out of pride or selfishness will be burned like wood, hay, and stubble.

 Third, is the judgment of nations.
 This occurs at Jesus' second coming in the Valley of Jehoshaphat.
-Joel 3 and Matthew 25 tell us how Jesus will separate the sheep from the goats.
+Joel 3 and Matthew 25 tells us that Jesus will separate the sheep from the goats.
 How the nations treated God's people, Israel, is the criteria for this judgment.

-And then, the fourth judgment is here: the Great White Throne of Judgment.
+Then the fourth judgment is the Great White Throne Judgment.
 This is not for believers.

-In Revelation 4, we saw believers gathered around a multicolored throne.
-It represents the manifold grace of God.
-It's surrounded by a rainbow - a symbol of His faithfulness.
-Four living creatures are present - each one representing a different aspect of Jesus' ministry!

-Yet what a contrast we have here.
-This throne is large and looming.
-It's stark white!
+In Revelation 4 believers gathered around a multi-colored throne.
+It represented God's manifold grace.
+It was surrounded by a rainbow (a symbol of His faithfulness), and four living creatures each representing a different aspect of Jesus' ministry!
+Yet what a contrast here.
+This throne is large, looming - and it's stark white!
 It represents God's unapproachable holiness.
 Unforgiven sinners beware!

-If you're in Christ, your sin is judged at the cross.
-But the people under scrutiny here are "judged according to their works."
-And the last thing I want is to stand before God on the merit of my own works.
+If you're in Christ your sin is judged at the cross.
+But notice folks under scrutiny here are "judged according to their works."
+And the last thing you want, is to stand before God on the merit of your own works.
 Who, but Jesus, lived a life good enough for a holy, sinless God?

 Isaiah 64:6 tells us that in God's sight all our righteousness is as filthy rags.
-If judged according to my efforts, I'm in big trouble!
-I'm resting - not in my works, but in the work of Jesus Christ upon the cross!
+If judged according to my efforts I'm in big trouble!
+I'm resting, not in my works, but in the work of Jesus Christ upon the cross!